Landsford Canal State Park

 Internal Improvements and Landsford Canal

-After the war of 1812, the Port of New Orleans began to overshadow Charleston as the most important port in the nation.
+After the war of 1812, the Port of New Orleans began to overshadow Charleston as the most important commercial hub in the nation.
 In an attempt to revitalize the port, a series of projects were undertaken around the state designed to make it easier to move freight to and from the port and within the State.

-The State Road was built from Charleston to North Carolina, and canals were built to make the states waterways navigable.
+The State Road was built from Charleston to North Carolina, and canals were built to make the state’s waterways navigable.

 Along the Catawba River, a series of four canals were built to open a water route between North Carolina and Camden.
 The shallow river flowing over exposed bedrock made the river a challenge to navigate.
 The area around Landsford was the most treacherous.
-An elevation change created a series of rapids made this part of the river impossible to traverse.
+An elevation change created a series of rapids that made this part of the river impossible to traverse.

 A Family Tragedy During Landsford Canal’s Construction

 Robert Leckie’s problems didn’t end with the death of his family, though.
-In 1824 another engineer, John Gouty, was brought on to hired to supervise the canal constriction.
+In 1824 another engineer, John Gouty, was brought on to supervise the canal constriction.
 Leckie protested that Gouty was not honest and was taking dangerous shortcuts in the construction of Landsford Canal.
 Unfortunately, Leckie’s concerns were ignored.
 In the end, he left South Carolina still being owed money for the work he did on Landsford Canal.

-The canal cost over $122,000 to build, but never a financial success.
+The canal cost over $122,000 to build, but was never a financial success.
 Opening in 1823, one of the locks collapsed in 1824 due to a poor foundation.
 The repairs were costly and the canal was out of commission for a long time.
 Even after the collapse, the canal system wasn’t well maintained.
 By 1836 competition from railroads was taking its toll on the canals.
 Maintenance requirements were ignored and they fell into disrepair.
 By 1840, river traffic had ceased and the canals were abandoned.

 Final Thoughts About Landsford Canal State Park

 Although the park boasts two main hiking trails, the Nature Trail and the Canal Trail, both follow the same general path down stream.
 The Canal Trail splits off from the Nature Trail but then reconnects and they run together to the Spider Lily Overlook.
 The Canal Trail then splits off again and runs to the south entrance to the park.
 The only thing you miss by taking the Canal Trail instead of the Nature Trail is the eagle nest.
-But since both trails are out and back, you can take a different trail back than you took out.
+But since both trails are out and back, you can take a different path back than you took out.

 The only real complaint I have is that some of the signage could be better.
 There is a map on the kiosk when you first enter the picnic area, but somehow I missed that on my visit.
 I got to the trails just by heading down river to see what was there.
 The signage for where the Canal Trail first splits off really isn’t that great either.
 But keep in mind that the only trail splitting off runs to the canal.